Engee documentation

 • Clip index — the block reduces the index to the nearest acceptable value and does not issue a warning.

-For example, if the block receives an input of 64 by 4 and Select=Rows, then the block truncates the index from 72 to 64.
-For the same input, if Select=Columns', the block cuts the index from `72 to 4.
-In both cases, the block cuts the index from -2 to 1.
+For example, if the block receives a matrix as input 64 on 4 and for the parameter Select the value is specified Rows, then the block truncates the index from 72 before 64.
+For the same input, if for the parameter Select the value is specified Columns, the block truncates the index from 72 before 4.
+In both cases, the block cuts the index from -2 before 1.